 RPL3 (Ribosomal Protein L3) is a Protein Coding gene.
-Diseases associated with RPL3 include hiv-1.
-Among its related pathways are Disease and Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein.
-GO annotations related to this gene include RNA binding and structural constituent of ribosome.
+Diseases associated with RPL3 include diamond-blackfan anemia and hiv-1.
+Among its related pathways are Infectious disease and Transport to the Golgi and subsequent modification.
+GO annotations related to this gene include poly(A) RNA binding and structural constituent of ribosome.
 An important paralog of this gene is RPL3L.

 UniProtKB/Swiss-Prot for RPL3 Gene